openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 The 2011 [Tux Paint](http://www.tuxpaint.org/) Summer Drawing Contest is sponsored by Worldlabel.com and is open to all children aged 3 to 12 who live anywhere in the World!

-Here™s a chance to show off your talent using a great drawing program made especially for kids.
+Hereâ€™s a chance to show off your talent using a great drawing program made especially for kids.
 Tux Paint is an award-winning drawing program you can download to your computer.
 Tux Paint was recently awarded [SourceForge.net Project of the Month](http://sourceforge.net/blog/potm-201106/).
 It will run on all versions of Windows (including Tablet PC), Mac OS X 10.4 and up, Linux, FreeBSD and NetBSD.
-And it™s FREE! (...)
+And itâ€™s FREE! (...)

-
+â€

 ### Reports

+â€œ

         [h-online: Cross platform IM client InstantBird goes 1.0](http://www.h-online.com/open/news/item/Cross-platform-IM-client-InstantBird-goes-1-0-1270008.html)